NorbertMerkli/frontend/README.md

 ### react

 This example project demonstrates how React's built-in state management can lead to unnecessary rerenders and how we can enhance performance by utilizing more advanced techniques.
 The app uses react-scan to visualize these rerenders.

-> The **signal-react** package isn't very user-friendly right now - it's pretty clunky when you need to work with parts of an object.
-The improvements we need will require some research.